-We are measuring environmental parameters (air pollutant, noise, light, and vegetation metrics) before, during, and after planting.
-This data is used to assess the impact of vegetation on air quality and noise, and to correlate changes in the health measurements taken as part of the HEAL Study.
+We are measuring environmental parameters (air pollutant, noise, and greenness) before, during, and after large-scale planting.
+This data is used to assess the impact of greenness on air quality and noise, and to correlate changes in the health measurements taken as part of the HEAL Study.

-We have installed 60 “passive” air samplers on utility poles throughout the neighborhoods, including near the interstate.
-Every two months, we collect two-week samples.
-The samples are then analyzed in a laboratory to calculate airborne concentrations of nitrogen dioxide, oxides of nitrogen, and ozone.
+Passive monitoring: We have installed 60 passive air samplers on utility poles throughout the neighborhoods, including near the interstate.
+Every two months, we collect one-week samples.
+The samples are analyzed in a laboratory to calculate airborne concentrations of nitrogen dioxide, oxides of nitrogen, and ozone.

-A smaller number of noise monitors are rotated across 60 sites in the neighborhoods to map noise levels.
+Passive monitoring: A smaller number of noise monitors are rotated across six sites in the neighborhoods to map noise levels.
 Satellite data and lidar (light detection and ranging) remote sensing are used to characterize the vegetation density before and after planting.